Azure/azure-osconfig/docs/architecture.md

 For more information see [src/adapters/mc/README.md](../src/adapters/mc/README.md) and [src/modules/securitybaseline/README.md](../src/modules/securitybaseline/README.md).

 A fallback execution exists for policies that apply to more distros than OSConfig supports.
-Per each check, if OSConfig is present, the NRP invokes it over the MPI REST API (A) and if is not, the NRP executes the fallback case B where the NRP istelf executes the respective audit and remediation checks:
+Per each check, if OSConfig is present, the NRP invokes it over the MPI REST API (case A) and if OSConfig is not present, the NRP executes the fallback case B where the NRP executes itself the respective audit and remediation checks:

 <img src="assets/6_fallback.png" alt="OSConfig NRP with fallback" width=70%/>